 A retake is another opportunity to study the whole module and includes a sit and a resit; there is no charge for a retake when it is taken as part of a standard academic year i.e. in addition to a standard number of credits up to the maximum permitted by the Academic Regulations.
-If it is the case that the retake is taken within the maximum credits permitted but within an additional year above the standard maximum years the module(s) will be charged for at the standard module rate.
+If it is the case that the retake is taken within the maximum credits permitted but within an additional year above the standard maximum years the module(s) will be charged for at the standard module rate, this reflects costs of provison, access to materials and assessment.
 See Annex 07 for details.